Yashbhardwaj0917/EDA-Projects/Mall Customer Segmentation/Readme.md

 - mpl_toolkits (for 3D visualization)
 - warnings

-## Dataset Source

-The dataset used in this project can be found [here](https://example.com/dataset).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Acknowledgments

-- Special thanks to the contributors and maintainers of the libraries and tools used in this project.

-Feel free to contribute or provide feedback to enhance this project.